nixworks/public/news/2018/02/14/index.md

 ##### Stoneman Douglas High School shooting
 ### [At least 17 people are killed and 15 are wounded in a shooting at a high school in Parkland, Florida.
 This is the deadliest high school shooting in U.S. history.
 The suspected shooter is apprehended and identified as 19-year-old former student Nikolas Cruz. ](/news/2018/02/14/at-least-17-people-are-killed-and-15-are-wounded-in-a-shooting-at-a-high-school-in-parkland-florida-this-is-the-deadliest-high-school-shoo.md)
-_Context: deadliest high school shooting in U.S. history, Stoneman Douglas High School shooting, Florida, School shootings in the United States, school shooting, Parkland, high school_
+_Context: deadliest high school shooting in U.S. history, Stoneman Douglas High School shooting, high school, school shooting, Florida, Parkland, School shootings in the United States_

 ##### Crime in South Africa
 ### [The residence of the Gupta family is raided by the South African Police Service's elite Hawks unit and three people are arrested. ](/news/2018/02/14/the-residence-of-the-gupta-family-is-raided-by-the-south-african-police-service-s-elite-hawks-unit-and-three-people-are-arrested.md)